-Suddenly, an escape clause came to him; he remembered that due to Passover starting in a few hours, there was a tradition of releasing one prisoner as an act of grace and mercy.
+Suddenly, an escape clause came to him; he remembered that, due to Passover starting in a few hours, there was a tradition of releasing one prisoner as an act of grace and mercy.
 With the crowd before him, Pilate raised his voice and suggested this act of kindness to them.
 He gave them a choice, feeling sure that they would choose Christ.
 After all, only a few days previously, the ordinary people had been laying down palm branches before Christ as He came into Jerusalem riding on a donkey.
 They were crying out then, "Hosanna to the Son of David" (Matthew 21:9).
-Pilate felt sure that the ruling elite would not want Barabbas, a murderer, and insurrectionist (Luke 23:19), but he underestimated the hatred and jealousy of the religious elite in power.
-They rejected the Son of David and chose to free Barabbas, the one who wanted to upset the order of things.
+Surely, they would pick the Son of David over the criminal and insurrectionist, Barabbas, the one who wanted to upset the order of things.
+Pilate felt sure that the ruling elite would not want a revolutionary, such as Barabbas, but he underestimated the hatred and jealousy of the religious elite in power.

 Let's now imagine what it was like for Barabbas in the dungeon underneath the courtyard.
 He couldn't hear individual conversations, but he could listen to the crowd shouting.
-When Pilate gave a choice to the crowd of people, whom they wanted to be released, Jesus or Barabbas, the corrupt elders went through the crowd whispering for the crowd to shout for Barabbas (Matthew 27:20).
-The crowd yelled at the top of their lungs for Barabbas.
-Imagine what that would have been like for Mary, the mother of Jesus, and the apostle John, for the elders to manipulate the crowd against Jesus.
+When Pilate gave a choice to the crowd of people, Jesus or Barabbas, they yelled at the top of their lungs for Barabbas, the corrupt elders went through the crowd whispering for the crowd to shout for Barabbas.
+Imagine what that would have been like for Mary, the mother of Jesus and the apostle John, for the elders to manipulate the crowd against Jesus.
 Down in the dungeon, perhaps Barabbas heard his name shouted followed by the words "Crucify Him."

 20But the chief priests and the elders persuaded the crowd to ask for Barabbas and to have Jesus executed.
 21Which of the two do you want me to release to you? asked the governor.
 Barabbas, they answered.
 22What shall I do, then, with Jesus who is called Christ?
 Pilate asked.
 They all answered, "Crucify him!"
 23"Why?
-What crime has he committed?" asked Pilate.
+What crime has he committed?"

+asked Pilate.
 But they shouted all the louder, "Crucify him!"
 (Matthew 27:20-23).

-Surely the heart of Barabbas skipped a beat at the thought of his impending crucifixion.
+Surely his heart skipped a beat at the thought of his impending crucifixion beside two others.
 Up in the courtyard, Pilate then went back to the crowd.
 Imagine what it would have been like moments later for Barabbas to hear a Roman soldier coming down the hallway with the sound of keys in his hand.
 Barabbas must have thought to himself that his time was up.
 Imagine his shock to be told of his release and that someone else had taken his place.
 He was free to leave and go wherever he wanted.
 All charges against him were dropped!
 I like to think that, later, as he got out of the city of Jerusalem, he saw Jesus crucified in his place as his substitute.